yasulab/user-review-notifier-for-android-market/README.rst

 License
 -------

-user-review-notifier-for-android-market is `MIT Lisense <http://www.opensource.org/licenses/mit-license.php>`_
+user-review-notifier-for-android-market is under `MIT License <http://www.opensource.org/licenses/mit-license.php>`_

-If you'd like to know more detail, check ``COPYING`` in source.
+If you'd like to know more about the license, check ``COPYING`` in source.